PoCInnovation/Workshops/software/22.Encore/SETUP.md

 #### Fedora 31+

-:warning: If you are running fedora 31 or above, you'll probably have cgroups errors like:
+⚠️ If you are running fedora 31 or above, you'll probably have cgroups errors like:

 ```
 docker: Error response from daemon: cgroups: cannot found cgroup mount destination: unknown.